 A fact you may well already know about me: I love rainbows.
 I love wearing them myself and I love dressing my kids in them 😁🌈 Recently I’ve had a few people ask me: ‘But what are you going to do if they turn around to you one day and say they don’t want to wear rainbows any more?!’
 Well… not dress them in them anymore obvs 😂 But here is why, for now, I love dressing my kids in rainbows…

 How are we already at the point of our twins starting school?!
 In some ways, it feels like only yesterday that we were sat on the sofa in our living room, having just returned from hospital, with two tiny, helpless babies in car seats, looking at each other like ‘so wtf do we do now?!’
 Overwhelmed, emotional and bloody knackered…

 Reward charts.
 Such a popular parenting tool.
 We’re trying one out with the twiglets at the moment, yet I’ve always felt quite conflicted about them.
+Are reward charts a good idea?
 I’ll try to explain why I have some reservations about reward charts in this post… 😊

-So I’ve quit my job! 😱 I actually resigned back in November but couldn’t really say anything until now as the children I teach (and their parents) didn’t know.
-I have pretty mixed feelings about it to be honest – on one hand, I feel hugely relieved as I wasn’t happy, but on the other, I feel a bit of a failure and like I’ve given up.
-Throw in a huge amount of anxiety about the future and what I’m going to do with myself, and my head’s a bit all over the place at the moment.
+This post is probably going to be a bit of a ramble so please bear with me!
+So it’s about me leaving my teaching job! 😱 I actually resigned back in November but couldn’t really say anything until now as the children I teach (and their parents) didn’t know.
+I have pretty mixed feelings about it to be honest.
+On one hand, I feel hugely relieved as I wasn’t happy, but on the other, I feel a bit of a failure and like I’ve given up.
+Throw in a huge amount of anxiety about the future and what I’m going to do with myself, and my head’s a bit all over the place at the moment!